-Cisgender (often abbreviated to cis) = Cisgender is the opposite of trans and is a term for people who’s gender identity matches their sex assigned at birth.
+Cisgender (often abbreviated to cis) = Cisgender is the opposite of trans and is a term for people whose gender identity matches their sex assigned at birth.

 When I first started running LGBTQ awareness workshops for counsellors a few years ago it was very common for almost the whole room full of counsellors to look back at me blankly when I asked if anyone knew what cis meant.